5 Things To Know About SAG-AFTRA Vouchers

 [Read also: Casting Websites: Which Ones To Pay For?]

-Productions always have vouchers that can choose to give out.
-One way to get a union voucher is to simply ask a production assistant to give you one.
+Productions always have vouchers that they choose to give out.
+One way to get a union voucher is to ask a production assistant to give you one.
 The challenge is knowing who to ask.
-There are typically so many producers and assistants on set that figuring out who is handling the vouchers may be a guessing game.
+There are typically so many producers and assistants on set that figuring out who handles the vouchers may be a guessing game.
 Once you know who to ask, you still may get a negative answer.
 Again, it is a matter of luck – and in this case, of daring.

 A more certain way to join is to be invited by the union rather than chasing SAG-AFTRA vouchers.
 After all, chasing vouchers means: